EthanSansom/vlightr/README.md

 vlightr is a package for conditionally formatting vectors.
-You can `highlight()` a vector to style, colour, or otherwise re-format it’s elements when the vector is printed or formatted.
+You can `highlight()` a vector to style, colour, or otherwise re-format it’s elements (if they meet some predicate) when the vector is printed or formatted.
 Highlights are persistent, meaning highlighted vectors can be manipulated (with minimal legwork) while maintaining their custom formatting.

 ## Installation